iamleot/transferwee/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  -g          only print the direct link (without downloading it) -o file     output file to be used
+  -g          only print the direct link (without downloading it) -s          show the status of the downloading progress (need tqdm module) -o file     output file to be used
 ```